andrius-siup/recipe-book/README.md

   an error message if the user will leave an empty field and submit the login button.
  Clicking the register button the user will be routed to his own profile page.
 ### Footer
-The footer features has social media links and copyright information.
-The social links opening on the new blank tab.
+The footer features have social media links and copyright information.
+The social links open on the new blank tab.

 ## Features Left to Implement